-Textbook & Readings

-Required: FREE BOOK: An Introduction to Organizational Communication

-The Virtual textbook is available to download/read at: [https://socialsci.libretexts.org/Bookshelves/Communication/Book%3A_Organizational_Communication-Theory_Research_and_Practice]
+- Textbook & Readings - Required: FREE BOOK: An Introduction to Organizational Communication.
+The Virtual textbook is available to download/read from LibreTexts at https://socialsci.libretexts.org/Bookshelves/Communication/Introduction to Communication/Organizational Communication - Theory Research and Practice

-[NOTE: We are not using the entire book.
+NOTE: We are not using the entire book.
 The relevant chapters are available on Canvas.
-We will also be using readings from other openly licensed sources or linking to external sites like TED]
+We will also be using readings from other openly licensed sources or linking to external sites like TED.

-Access to the Internet and a webcam: Access the class Canvas site, zoom sessions, and an active email address checked thrice weekly.
+• Access to the Internet and a webcam: Access the class Canvas site, zoom sessions, and an active email address checked thrice weekly.

-An Openness to Participating Fully in Class Activities:
+An Openness to Participating Fully in Class Activities